Chambers Research Group

-This model system is very amenable to student research and I have developed many projects accessible to undergraduate and even high school researchers.
+This model system is very amenable to student research and our lab has many projects accessible to undergraduate and even high school researchers.
 Drosophila are very easy to maintain and have many genetic tools easily available for order from stock centers.
 We also have a suite of natural pathogens that enable study of naturally evolved bacterial-host interactions.
 In addition, the Drosophila community is very collaborative and this enables me to access training from experts in Drosophila metabolism and behavior.
 To learn more about using fruit flies as an infection model - watch our short JOVE video, which was authored by two of my student mentees!

 Effects of chronic infection on host physiology and behavior

 Infections sustained for a lifetime are one of the most widespread categories of infections, yet these chronic infections are often neglected by researchers in favor of an emphasis on high mortality, transient acute infections.
 Humans can be chronically infected with a diverse array of parasites while exhibiting minimal clinical symptoms (e.g. Toxoplasma gondii, varicella zoster virus, Borrelia burgdorferi).
 Chronic infections are sometimes associated with nutritive and behavioral disorders suggesting that these diseases have the potential to metabolically and behaviorally alter their host.
 Using Drosophila melanogaster as an experimental host and Providencia rettgeri as a model pathogen, I have found that chronic infection causes flies to be better at fighting future infections and more susceptible to starvation stress.
 Our current work focuses of dissecting the mechanisms behind this apparent trade-off.